Option market making with hedging-induced market impact: Model consistency and well-posedness

 where $2c$ denotes the total fixed cost of the two transactions. \end{Lemma}

 \begin{proof} From the integral representations of $P_A$ and $P_B$ (Equations~\ref{EQN:market_making_PA_rep}–\ref{EQN:market_making_PB_rep}), we have

-Since $s \ge \delta$, the right-hand side is bounded above by $-\delta q$.
-An instantaneous round-trip involves two trades, each incurring a fixed cost $c$.
-This contributes an additional $-2c$, which yields the strict inequality. \end{proof} Beyond this elementary case, one must also rule out more elaborate manipulations over finite horizons.
+Since $s \ge \delta > 0$, the right-hand side is bounded above by $-\delta q$.
+Adding the fixed cost term $-2c \leq 0$ completes the proof. \end{proof} Beyond this elementary case, one must also rule out more elaborate manipulations over finite horizons.
 In line with Huberman and Stanzl’s no–dynamic-arbitrage condition \cite{Huberman2004}, the next result shows that microstructure frictions in our model prevent any admissible strategy from generating a strictly positive pure execution profit.

 \begin{Proposition}[No round-trip arbitrage] Let $(\nu_i,\xi_i^-)_{i \geq 1}$ and $(\tau_j,\xi_j^+)_{j \geq 1}$ denote the sequences of admissible trades executed by the market maker on the underlying up to a finite horizon $T$, where $\xi_i^-$ (resp.\ $\xi_j^+$) is the size of the $i$-th sale (resp.\ $j$-th purchase).
 Define the total traded volume and the number of interventions by